legicity-data/municipal-code-pilot-sf/README.md

 ### Purpose
 These files define the canonical structure for municipal code data so parsing, validation, and AI Q&A can be consistent and citation-safe.
+HTML and TXT files are derived artifacts; canonical structure lives in schema-validated JSON.

 ## 📄 Titles 1–15